ur-whitelab/peptidesim/README.md

 Refer to the scripts under peptidesim/inputs/pte/ as example
 1. Preparation

 Create a Python script for the preparation step.
-It is almost identical to the regular simulation except the last step is changed to 'equil_npt'.
+It is almost identical to the regular simulation.
 (Check the part1.py)

+If you wish to add EDS, you will need additional code for the preparation.
+Check part1.py as well as https://www.plumed.org/doc-v2.5/user-doc/html/_m_e_t_a_d.html.

 2. PT-WTE